paps/api-store/store/DEV/Facebook Post Commenters DEV/Facebook Post Commenters DEV.md

-# Collect information from any Facebook group

-Get to know any Facebook member that shares the same interests as you.
-Use any Facebook group you have access to and gather:

-1. Facebook profile links
-2. Names
-3. Profile pictures
-4. Current job/location
+# Get highly qualified active Facebook members
+Wether you have found a post or have your own post that is creating engagement within the community you're targeting, this tool will help you scrape info about all the commenters (name, Facebook Profile URL).

 # What will you need? ⚙️

 - **Session cookies c\_user and xs**: Your _c\_user_ and _xs_ session cookies from Facebook.
-- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook groups URLs in it, OR the direct link of a Facebook group (unless they're public, you **must** be a member of these groups).
+- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook post URLs in it, OR the direct link of a single Facebook post.
-- **Number of members per group**: The number of members you want to collect per group.
-If left empty, the API will scrape all group members.
-- **Number of members per launch**: If you want to scrape all members from a huge single group, you can choose to retrieve the data in several short launches instead of a long one.

 _(**You already have all that?** Click straight away on **"Use this API"**)_